MayanksinhRajput/laravel-openai-generator/readme.md

 ### 1. Download & Extract

-Download the package and place it inside your Laravel app at: packages/mayanksinh/laravel-openai-generator
+Download the package and place it inside your Laravel app with :

+composer require mayanksinh/laravel-openai-generator

 ### 2. Update `composer.json` of Laravel app
 "repositories": [